Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Methodology

 \subsection{Considerations about Computational Complexity}

 Our problem can be viewed as a complex combination of the Vehicle Routing Problem (VRP)~\cite{toth2002vehicle} and the Capacitated Facility Location Problem (CFLP)~\cite{wu2006capacitated}, with an even more sophisticated objective function.
-Constraints \eqref{eq:9}~-~\eqref{eq:14} resemble those in VRP, handling vehicle allocation and line selection, while constraints~\eqref{eq:1}~-~\eqref{eq:4} and parts of constraints~\eqref{Seq:1}~-~\eqref{Seq:8} mirror CFLP constraints, addressing consolidation node selection, disrupted rail station assignment, and capacity limitations.
-Our objective function (Eq.~\ref{equ::acc}) is more complex than those in VRP or CFLP; additionally, constraints \eqref{Seq:1}~-~\eqref{Seq:8} incorporate line design elements, further increasing the problem's complexity.
+Constraints Eq.~\ref{eq:9}~- Eq.~\ref{eq:14} resemble those in VRP, handling vehicle allocation and line selection, while constraints Eq.~\ref{eq:1}~- Eq.~\ref{eq:4} and parts of constraints Eq.~\ref{Seq:1}~- Eq.~\ref{Seq:8} mirror CFLP constraints, addressing consolidation node selection, disrupted rail station assignment, and capacity limitations.
+Our objective function (Eq.~\ref{equ::acc}) is more complex than those in VRP or CFLP; additionally, constraints Eq.~\ref{Seq:1}~- Eq.~\ref{Seq:8} incorporate line design elements, further increasing the problem's complexity.
 Given that both VRP and CFLP are known NP-hard problems, and our problem not only combines these two sub-problems but also adds extra constraints and a more intricate objective function, we can reasonably conclude that our problem is NP-hard.